Massless higher-spin supermultiplets in 5D harmonic superspace: Linearized 5D minimal supergravity in harmonic superspace

-derivation of the corresponding equations of motion is a non-trivial problem because the prepotentials $h^{++M}$ obey the constraints (\ref{h-analyticity-properties}).
-The general solution of these constraints in terms of unconstrained superfields $\Psi^{\hat\alpha-}$ and $v^{++5}$ is given in Eqs.~(\ref{pre-prepotentials}).
+it is not completely trivial to derive the corresponding equations of motion, since the prepotentials $h^{++M}$ obey the constraints (\ref{h-analyticity-properties}).
+However, the general solution of these constraints in terms of unconstrained superfields $\Psi^{\hat\alpha-}$ and $v^{++5}$ is given in Eqs.~(\ref{pre-prepotentials}).
 Substituting Eqs.~(\ref{pre-prepotentials}) into Eq.~(\ref{delta-S-2}) we find the variation of the action (\ref{s2-action}) in terms of the unconstrained prepotentials: